Suzanne Simard: Mother trees

-Simard claimed identifying something called a hub tree, or "mother tree".
-Mother trees are supposed to be the largest trees in forests that act as central hubs for vast below-ground mycorrhizal networks.
+Simard identified something called a hub tree, or "mother tree", which tend to be the largest trees in forests that act as central hubs for vast below-ground mycorrhizal networks.
 A mother tree could support seedlings by infecting them with fungi and supplying them with the nutrients they need to grow.

 She discovered that Douglas firs provide carbon to baby firs.
 She found that there was more carbon sent to baby firs that came from that specific mother tree, than random baby firs not related to that specific fir tree.
 It was also found that the mother trees change their root structure to make room for baby trees.

 Her book Finding the Mother Tree asserts that forest ecologies are interdependent with fungal mycelium.
 She asserts that trees (and other plants) exchange sugars through their respective root systems and through interconnected fungal mycelial structures to share (and at times trade) micronutrients.
 This is significant in terms of the way existing woods and forests are managed and new plantations established.